-MA Photojournalism and Documentary Photography – London College of Communication, 2021
+BA Illustration and Visual Media – London College of Communication, 2021

-Another favourite is a book I’m illustrating called Mango’s Adventure about a young Jamaican girl learning new life experiences, and my painting collection of black features.
-It’s important to me to bridge the gap in the industry for black creatives, and to see an authentic version of themselves in art.
+Another favourite is a book I’m illustrating called Mango’s Adventure about a young Jamaican girl learning new life experiences, and my painting collection of black figures.
+It’s important to me to bridge the gap in the industry for black creatives, and to see an authentic version of themselves in art."

 Awards and residencies:

 "I would like to bridge the gap of black and brown people in the art industry and create real authentic stories.
 I would like people to forget about their lives for a moment, captured by an image, I went into art because I loved the distraction and fell in love with the practice, I hope my art captures people, and for them to see the beauty in people, stories, and art"